Open Accessibility Menu

 • Determine whether a bone has been fractured or if a joint is dislocated

-• Be used as a guide for an orthopedic surgeon for procedures such as spinal repair, joint replacement, and fracture reductions
+• Guide orthopedic procedures such as spinal repair, joint replacement, or fracture reductions

-• Evaluate injury or damage from conditions such as infection, arthritis, abnormal bone growths or other bone diseases, such as osteoporosis
+• Evaluate injury or damage from infection, arthritis, abnormal growths, or other bone diseases like osteoporosis

 • Assist in the detection and diagnosis of cancer